top of page

 d.
 ‘Wounded’ participants must serve a minimum of five minutes as ‘wounded’ as a ‘bleed-out’ time before declaring themselves ‘dead’.
 However, there is no maximum time limit for a participant to ‘bleed out’.

 e.
-‘Dead’ participants are considered no longer an active participant in the event and may only be ‘revived’ by a teammate.
+‘Dead’ participants are considered no longer an active participant in the event and may only be ‘revived’ by a lifetec elixir or a bandage secured by a teammate.
+Limit 1 revive then the participant must respawn.

 f.
 ‘Wounded’ participants are highly encouraged to perform some form of roleplaying when ‘hit’.